Plan Your Visit

 Nature.
 It’s a curious thing.

 Did you know that garden eels spend most of their lives sheltering in place?
 That a stingray’s skeleton is made of cartilage?
 That snowflake eels have a second set of jaws in their throats?
 That some sharks lose as many as 30,000 teeth in their lifetimes?

-The Aquarium is located in the historic FirstEnergy Powerhouse on the West Bank of the Flats, a short drive from the Rock and Roll Hall of Fame, West Side Market and A Christmas Story House Museum, and just steps away from Shooters on the Water, Music Box Supper Club and other attractions.
+The Aquarium is located in the historic FirstEnergy Powerhouse on the West Bank of the Flats, a short drive from the Rock and Roll Hall of Fame, West Side Market and A Christmas Story House Museum, and just steps away from Nautica Queen, Shooters on the Water, Music Box Supper Club and other destinations.

 Click here for hours, directions, parking, food options and other frequently asked questions.

 What to Expect During Your Visit

 - General admission tickets are available online and should be purchased in advance of your visit to ensure entry.
 You can show your ticket on your phone, a printout is not required.

 - We are offering adult and child tickets.
 Children under the age of 2 are free.
 No additional general admission discounts can be accommodated at this time.

 - Greater Cleveland Aquarium has a no refund policy.
 Reservations may be rescheduled (but not refunded) up to the reservation time but not after.